 The court mentions numerous factors, although many are duplicative.
-Factors corresponding to the economic realities test included the skill required in the particular occupation; whether the principal or the worker supplies the instrumentalities, tools, and the place of work for the person doing the work; the length of time for which the services are to be performed; the method of payment, whether by the time or by the job; whether or not the work is a part of the regular business of the principal; the alleged employee's opportunity for profit or loss depending on his managerial skill; the alleged employee's investment in equipment or materials required for his task, or his employment of helpers; whether the service rendered requires a special skill; the degree of permanence of the working relationship; whether the service rendered is an integral part of the alleged employee's occupation or business.
+Factors corresponding to the economic realities test included the skill required in the particular occupation; whether the principal or the worker supplies the instrumentalities, tools, and the place of work for the person doing the work; the length of time for which the services are to be performed; the method of payment, whether by the time or by the job; whether or not the work is a part of the regular business of the principal; the alleged employee's opportunity for profit or loss depending on his managerial skill; the alleged employee's investment in equipment or materials required for his task, or his employment of helpers; whether the service rendered requires a special skill; the degree of permanence of the working relationship; whether the service rendered is an integral part of the alleged employer's business; and whether the one performing services is engaged in a distinct occupation or business.

 Common law test criteria, as set out by the Supreme Court, are also found among the factors cited by this court.
 Regarding right of control, the court points to the relevance of considering the kind of occupation and whether such work is usually done under supervision.
 The court also says that the "right to discharge at will, without cause" is the most important single indicator of employment status.
 Furthermore, the court points to the California Labor Code (Sec.
 2750.5) itself as another source of criteria.
 Criteria listed in the labor code and not already mentioned above include that the individual has the right to control the manner of performance of the contract for services; the result of the work and not the means by which it is accomplished is the primary factor bargained for; and the individual's independent contractor status is bona fide and not a subterfuge to avoid employee status.
-Bona fide independent contract to complete a specific project for compensation by project rather than by time, control over the time and place the work is performed, hiring employees, holding a license pursuant to the Business and Professions Code, and the intent by the parties that the work relationship is of an independent contractor status.
+Bona fide independent contractor status is evidenced by holding out to be in business for oneself, bargaining for a contract to complete a specific project for compensation by project rather than by time, control over the time and place the work is performed, hiring employees, holding a license pursuant to the Business and Professions Code, and the intent by the parties that the work relationship is of an independent contractor status.